Search Results

 The last indicator on ruminant meat consumption in high-consuming regions provides a measure of progress toward sustainable consumption.

-- Demand for commodities is driving forest loss and emissions, with China, India, and the United States together importing half a million hectares of embodied deforestation in 2017, and internationally-traded commodities associated with 34% of total greenhouse gas emissions in 2014.
+- Demand for commodities is driving forest loss and emissions, with China, India, and the United States together importing half a million hectares of embodied deforestation in 2017, and internationally traded commodities associated with 34% of total greenhouse gas emissions in 2014.

 - Consumer countries like China, the European Union, India, the United Kingdom, and the United States are implementing trade policies to reduce embodied deforestation.
-Thanks to these policies, the market share of forest-risk commodities covered by demand-side regulations could potentially increase; although, the exact share is unclear.
-However, by 2021, 53% of countries had implemented green public procurement policies.
-Though, many still lack comprehensive monitoring and reporting.
+Thanks to these policies, the market share of forest-risk commodities covered by demand-side regulations could potentially increase, although the exact share across all major forest-risk commodities is unclear.
+For timber products, import regulations designed to reduce embodied deforestation are increasing: in 2023, the value of timber imports to markets with developed regulations for reducing embodied deforestation from timber was equivalent to 73% of the global timber trade, up from 16% in 2012.

 - Efforts to reduce food loss and waste have also increased, with countries representing 35% of the global population adopting large-scale policies by the end of 2021, up from 14% at the end of 2018.